Setting the Stage: Text-Driven Scene-Consistent Image Generation: Experiments

-\paragraph{Scene-Consistent Data Construction} We compare models trained with our Scene-Consistent Data Construction pipeline (Section~\ref{subsec:data_synthesis}) against a baseline built from real-world multi-view datasets with post-hoc entity insertion.
+\textbf{Scene-Consistent Data Construction.} We compare models trained with our Scene-Consistent Data Construction pipeline (Section~\ref{subsec:data_synthesis}) against a baseline built from real-world multi-view datasets with post-hoc entity insertion.
 For the baseline, we start from multi-view scene sequences in DL3DV-10K~\cite{ling2024dl3dv} and insert foreground humans or objects into the target views using FLUX.1 Kontext Dev~\cite{labs2025flux}, while keeping the network architecture, optimization hyper-parameters, and training schedule identical.
-As reported in Table~\ref{tab:comp_data}, training on our scene-consistent data yields consistently higher G2.5F-SA and G2.5F-TIA scores than the DL3DV-10K–based baseline, demonstrating the clear advantage of our scene-consistent data construction pipeline for cross-view editing.
-Although the DL3DV-10K–based baseline offers multi-view coverage of each scene, the composited images often exhibit instance-scale imbalance and related artifacts, which likely degrade supervision quality, as further discussed in the supplementary material.
+As reported in Table~\ref{tab:comp_data}, training on our scene-consistent data yields consistently higher G2.5F-SA and G2.5F-TIA scores than the DL3DV-10K–based baseline, demonstrating the clear advantage of our pipeline: while the DL3DV-10K baseline provides multi-view coverage, the post-hoc insertions lack the organic interaction between entity and scene.
+The resulting compositing artifacts and instance-scale imbalance likely degrade supervision quality, as further discussed in the supplementary material.

+Furthermore, to validate the necessity of our filtering strategy in mitigating structural drift, we ablated training on MINIMA-filtered data against raw, unfiltered data.
+As shown in Table~\ref{tab:comp_data}, training on unfiltered data contaminated with hallucinations or layout shifts results in a decrease of G2.5F-SA from 9.811 to 9.648 and a more pronounced drop in G2.5F-TIA from 9.639 to 9.079.
+These results suggest that our filtering step effectively mitigates the impact of generated artifacts, encouraging the model to learn from more consistent samples and thereby suppressing structural drift.